 Diseases & Conditions

-Hyperhidrosis is a disorder of the glands in the sympathetic nervous system which control your body's involuntary movements and processes.
-It causes excessive sweating, typically in your hands (palmar hyperhidrosis), armpits (axillary hyperhidrosis) or feet (plantar hyperhidrosis).
-Sweating may occur at unpredictable times, including when the temperature is cool or when you are at rest.
+Hyperhidrosis is a disorder of the glands in the sympathetic nervous system which control the body's involuntary movements and processes.

-Hyperhidrosis is often diagnosed through a simple discussion with your doctor, who will ask you when, how much and where you typically sweat, and if you've noticed any specific triggers.
-If you perspire more than needed to help your body stay cool and to such a degree that sweating interferes with your quality of life, you may have hyperhidrosis.
+Hyperhidrosis is often diagnosed through a simple discussion with a doctor, who will ask the patient when, how much and where they typically sweat, and if the patient has noticed any specific triggers.
+If a patient perspires more than needed to help their body stay cool and to such a degree that sweating interferes with their quality of life, they may have hyperhidrosis.

-There are a number of ways to treat hyperhidrosis, depending on the type and severity of your individual situation.
+There are a number of ways to treat hyperhidrosis, depending on the type and severity of the individual's situation.
 Non-surgical methods are used first.